 Using either approach described above, metadata entry M is flushed to disk by process P and marked as clean on all processes.

-Process Q evicts metadata entry M because it needs more space in the cache.
+Process Q evicts metadata entry M because it needs more space in its cache.

 Process Q needs metadata entry M again, and since it was evicted it needs to read it from disk